Pengo (video game): Reception

 In Japan, the annual Game Machine chart listed Pengo as the fourth highest-grossing arcade game of 1982.
-Game Machine later listed Pengo in their June 1, 1983 issue as the fifteenth top-grossing table arcade cabinet of the month.
-In North America, the game was a commercial arcade success for Sega in 1982, and it sold an estimated 2,000 arcade cabinets in the United States.
+Game Machine later listed Pengo as the fifteenth top-grossing table arcade cabinet of May 1983.
+In North America, the game was a commercial arcade success for Sega in 1982, selling an estimated 2,000 arcade cabinets in the United States.

 Computer and Video Games (C&VG) magazine gave it a highly positive review upon release, calling it "the cutest of coin-operated video games" and praising the "wonderful graphics, delightful characterisation, plenty of scope to work out your own" tactics, "catchy melody" and "that feeling of satisfaction you get when an ice-block picks up speed and knocks all the wind out of a surprised sno-bee!"
 Four members of the C&VG team gave a verdict that "is unanimous...
-Pengo is the C&VG tip for 1983."
+Pengo is the C&VG tip for 1983".

 Legacy

-In 1982 and 1983 Bandai Electronics created two official Sega licensed handheld games featuring Pengo.
+In 1982 and 1983, Bandai Electronics created two official Sega licensed handheld games featuring Pengo.
 The first was an LCD pocket game, the second a VFD tabletop version.
-In 1995 a brand new game called Pepenga Pengo was released for the Sega Mega Drive only in Japan.
+In 1995, a brand new game called Pepenga Pengo was released for the Mega Drive only in Japan.

 According to Zero magazine, Hudson Soft's Bomberman series adopted gameplay elements from Pengo.

-In 2010 a location test for the wide screen remake was announced in arcades, which features eight player multiplay.
+In 2010, a location test for a widescreen remake was announced in arcades, which features eight player multiplay.
 A second location test took place at Sega Shinjuku Nishiguchi in May 2012.
-During the 3rd location test at Club Sega Akihabara Shinkan between 2012-07-14 and 2012-07-16 as part of the 4-game compilation title named 'Ge-sen Love ~Plus Pengo!~' (ゲーセンラブ。～プラス ペンゴ！～), the game was made available as a download by RINGEDGE2 machines through Sega's new ALL.NET P-ras Multi game network, and was later released on 2012-09-20.
+During the 3rd location test at Club Sega Akihabara Shinkan between July 14 and 16, 2012 as part of the four-game compilation title Ge-sen Love ~Plus Pengo!~ (ゲーセンラブ。～プラス ペンゴ！～), the game was made available as a download by RINGEDGE2 machines through Sega's new ALL.NET P-ras multi-game network, and was later released on September 20, 2012.
 The compilation title is included with the Xbox 360 game Ge-sen Love Plus Pengo!.

 Clones

-Contemporaraneous Pengo clones include Orca's Penga, Pengi for the BBC Micro and Acorn Electron, Percy Penguin for the Commodore 64, Block Buster for the VIC-20, Chilly Willy for the Microbee, Pengon for the TRS-80 Color Computer, the unrelated Pengon for the Atari 8-bit family, Pengy for the Atari ST, Freez'Bees and Do-Do for the ZX Spectrum, Stone Age for the VTech CreatiVision, and Pango for MS-DOS.
+Contemporaraneous Pengo clones include Orca's Penga, Pengi for the BBC Micro and Acorn Electron, Percy Penguin for the Commodore 64, Block Buster for the VIC-20, Chilly Willy for the Microbee, Pengon for the TRS-80 Color Computer, the unrelated Pengon for Atari 8-bit computers, Pengy for the Atari ST, Freez'Bees and Do-Do for the ZX Spectrum, Stone Age for the VTech CreatiVision, and Pango for MS-DOS.
 Hopper is a clone for the TI-99/4A with a kangaroo instead of a penguin.
+Bubble Trouble is an underwater-themed adaptation for Macintosh computers.